hapax/hapax.github.io/assets/reality.md

 us, preferably those told by the objects themselves and woven into the world. <!-- Science provides them.; it makes the universe full.-->
 The job of the scientist is to listen and interpret.
-Of course we make errors, we mishear, we misunderstand, or interpret after our own bias.
-But at the end of the day, we come back to what the world is trying to tell us; because we care about the underlying stories, the process is self-correcting.
+Of course we make errors, we mishear, we misunderstand, and read our own biases into things.
+But at the end of the day, we come back to what the world is trying to tell us.
+Because we care about the underlying stories, the process is self-correcting.
 Broadly put, science is the act of falling in love with reality, listening to its stories, and filling it with meaning.